vail130/orinoco/README.md

 associated URL.

 ### Configuration
-Pump can read from a YAML config file.
+Pump can read stream mappings from a YAML config file.

 ```yaml
 streams: